-One interns will be selected for the Pediatric Psychology major area of study.
 Two interns will be selected for the Infant Mental Health major area of study.

-The clinical site for the pediatric psychology focus is Children's Hospital of New Orleans.
-Clinical sites for the Infant Mental Health major area of study include the Tulane Parenting Education Program and the Metropolitan HSD Children and Youth Services Clinic.
+Clinical sites for the Infant Mental Health major area of study include the Tulane Parenting Education Program and the Metropolitan Human Services District Children and Youth Services Clinic.

 Child track interns have ample opportunity for training with adult patients throughout the year.
-Parents and other significant caregivers are involved in the treatment of their children in most cases
+Parents and other significant caregivers are involved in the treatment of their children in most cases.